PostHog/posthog.com/contents/blog/best-open-source-session-replay-tools.md

 ![OpenReplay - open source session replay](../images/blog/open-source-hotjar-alternatives/img2_OpenReplay.png)

 OpenReplay is an open source session replay stack that provides insights into user actions inside web apps.
 It does lack additional analysis tools to give a more cohesive view of the user experience at large and assist with optimized product development.
-Its tooling is particularly effective for application state and customer support, howeve – features like DevTools and co-browsing sessions are useful for monitoring performance.
+Its tooling is particularly effective for application state and customer support, however – features like DevTools and co-browsing sessions are useful for monitoring performance.

 ### Who is OpenReplay for?